An official website of the Washington state government

 transmitted securely.

-County unemployment rates and employment data for March 2025 are now available on the Employment Security Department website.
-Visit the labor force page to view historic and current data about the unemployment rate.
+County unemployment rates and employment data for August 2025 are now available on the Employment Security Department website.
+Visit the labor force page to view historic and current data on the unemployment rate.

-County unemployment rates and employment data for February 2025 are now available on the Employment Security Department website.
-Visit the labor force page to view historic and current data about the unemployment rate.
+County unemployment rates and employment data for July 2025 are now available on the Employment Security Department website.
+Visit the labor force page to view historic and current data on the unemployment rate.